thoughtfulpixel/objective-c-conventions/README.md

 Don't duplicate code.

-Identify the common elements in the several functions and either refactor them into subroutines, or reconsider the intent of the functions and refactor the functions themselves.
+Rather, identify the common elements in the several functions and either refactor them into subroutines, or reconsider the intent of the functions and refactor the functions themselves.

-## Import, not include
+## Minimize dependencies

+Minimize and normalize `#include` and `#import` usage.
 Prefer the forward declaration, `@class`, over `#import` in header files.
 Where possible, use `#import` rather than `#include`.

-## Minimize dependencies

-Minimize and normalize `#include` and `#import` usage.

 Every time you start to type #import or #include, stop and consider why you're adding an additional dependency to this file.
 Must this class have a dependency on the other?
 Why must it?
 Have you reversed the dependency tree?
 Are they co-dependent?
 Why?
 Should they both be dependent on a third class instead?
 How will introducing such a dependency impact future maintenance and re-use?